V-1 flying bomb facilities: Storage depots

 A World War II map shows the two areas where the Germans were setting up their secret "V" weapons to bombard England (right, center).
 These are the areas in which the Royal Air Force and 8th Air Force heavy bombers concentrated their bombs to destroy the weapons -- part of the pre-invasion plan.
 This event was given the operational code name Crossbow during World War II.

 To supply the V-1 flying bomb launch sites in the Calais region, construction began on several storage depots in August 1943.
-Sites at Biennais, Brécourt, Oisemont Neuville-au-Bois, and Saint-Martin-l'Hortier were not completed.
+Sites at Biennais, Brécourt, Couville, Oisemont Neuville-au-Bois, and Saint-Martin-l'Hortier were not completed.
 An RCAF Halifax pilot's logbook describes the target of his raids on "flying-bomb sites" on July 1, 4, and 5, 1944, as "Biennais #1", "Biennais #2," and "Biennais #3".
 This suggests that these storage sites were perhaps not completed because they were destroyed prior to completion.